CKAY-9/village/README.md

 #### Villagers

 Villagers are the Crewmates of Village.
-They are given tasks and can have special roles like Medic (can revive dead bodies), Detective (can scan one player and check time of death).
+They are given tasks and can have special roles like Medic (can revive dead bodies), Detective (can kill and check time of death).

 #### Mobs